Tutorial

 plt.hist(valid_data.flatten(),bins=30);

 From the histogram we can see that the majority of the trees are < 60m.
-But the taller trees are less common in this tile.
+The frequency of tall trees rapidly drops off.

 Threshold Based Raster Classification